Q&A - Motor Assisted Cycle: No Insurance and Driver's Licence Ticket

 "motor vehicle" means a vehicle, not run on rails, that is designed to be self propelled or propelled by electric power obtained from overhead trolley wires, but does not include mobile equipment or a motor assisted cycle;

-This also fits the definition of a motor vehicle.
-The only saving in either case would be if it fit the definition of a motor assisted cycle, in which case it would be excluded from these two definitions.
+The only saving for him is if it fit the definition of a motor assisted cycle, in which case it would be excluded from these two definitions.

 A motor assisted cycle is partially defined here as well: